MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nps/network-policy-server-certificate-revocation-list-overview.md

 ## Next steps

 The behavior of the certificate revocation check on the NPS can be modified with registry settings.
-For more information on editing these settings, see [NPS CRL check registry settings](nps-crl-check-registry-settings.md).
+For more information on editing these settings, see [Configure Network Policy Server Certificate Revocation List check registry settings](network-policy-server-certificate-revocation-list-check-registry-settings.md).